videowhisper/PHP-Live-Streaming-Webcam/README.md

 This is a simple setup for easy deployment and integration with other PHP scripts.
+For a quick setup, see [VideoWhisper Turnkey Stream Hosting Plans](https://videowhisper.com/?p=Wowza+Media+Server+Hosting#plans) that include requirements for all features and installation.

 For assistance and clarifications, [Contact VideoWhisper](https://videowhisper.com/tickets_submit.php).